 SELECT WORKING PAPERS

-- "Peace and its Discontents", under review.
+- "Peace and its Discontents", Revise and Resubmit.

 Attempts by elites to negotiate an end to civil conflict are often met with backlash and polarization in the public sphere.
 A large literature has examined why the choice to negotiate itself may incite a negative response from the public, yet less work has tried to causally disentangle what aspects of a settlement render it unpopular.
 I present a theory of public support for negotiated settlements that links individual predispositions to settlement terms bearing on retributive justice.
 Using novel conjoint experiments fielded during the Colombian peace process, I find evidence that agreements low on retributive justice are broadly unpopular, though negative reactions are largely dependent on peoples' fundamental world-views.
 The results have implications for the dynamics of polarization in societies at war.